Clark Sheppard, Celebrating Sedona’s Magic and Beauty – with award-winning, “Whimsical Landscape Art,” paintings in

-If you’re looking for things to do in Sedona then visit one of the Sedona AZ art galleries’, where my art is currently featured: The Village Gallery, in the Village of Oak Creek & Art & Soul of Sedona, at Hillside Sedona, as well as in Sound Bites Grill, Alma de Sedona B&B, Richard David for Men, Red Canyon Retreat Sedona to name a few.
+If you’re looking for things to do in Sedona then visit The Village Gallery, in the Village of Oak Creek, Sound Bites Grill, Alma de Sedona B&B, Richard David for Men, Red Canyon Retreat Sedona and Oak Creek Chiropractic in the Village of Oak Creek.
+This is where you will find my Sedona Arts prints.

 Clark’s email ~ firstname.lastname@example.org